-Most people find that once gluten is excluded from their diet, their symptoms improve dramatically because the inflammation in the small intestine resolves quickly, and any damage to its lining can heal.
+Most people find that once gluten is excluded from their diet, their symptoms improve dramatically because the inflammation in the small intestine resolves, and any damage to its lining can heal.
 People with coeliac disease need to stick to the gluten-free diet for the rest of their lives to prevent further inflammation.

-There are also other food ingredients and food additives that may contain gluten, such as malt flavouring and modified food starch — your dietitian can advise you on what to look for on food labels.
+- There are also other food ingredients and food additives that may contain gluten, such as malt flavouring, some food preservatives and stabilizers and modified food starch — your dietitian can advise you on what to look for on food labels.

 - Oats can be a problem for people with coeliac disease.
 Most people with coeliac disease can eat a small amount of oats, providing the oats have not been contaminated with wheat gluten during growing or processing.
 Oats that have been labelled as gluten free are the best choice.
 Your dietitian will be able to advise you on whether you should eat oats.